William Edward Hall: Military interests

 He was always much interested in military matters, and was under fire, on the Danish side, in the Second Schleswig War in 1864.
 In 1867 he published a pamphlet entitled A Plan for the Reorganization of the Army, in which he advocated national service.
 According to some, "He would undoubtedly have made his mark in the army" but was overwhelming attracted to life as a member of the landed gentry.
 He realised the latter ambition, first at Llanfihangel Crucorney, Monmouthshire, and then at Coker Court near Yeovil, Somerset.
 By all accounts he became, "the English country gentleman, with cosmopolitan experiences, encyclopaedic knowledge, and artistic feeling."

 His travels took him to Lapland, Egypt, South America and India.
 He performed valuable service for several government offices, in 1871 as inspector of returns under the Elementary Education Act 1870, in 1877 by reports to the Board of Trade on oyster fisheries, in France as well as in England.
 All the time, he was amassing materials for ambitious works on the history of civilization, and of the British Empire.

 His principal fame rests on his work on international law.
 In 1874 he published a book on the doctrine of neutrality, Rights and Duties of Neutrals.
 He followed this in 1880 by his magnum opus, his Treatise on International Law.
 Seen by some as "unquestionably the best book upon the subject in the English language", the book was, according to the legal author Arthur Nussbaum, well planned and exact, using crisp English and avoiding some of the "rhetorical vagueness" of earlier works on the subject.
 In 1894 Hall published a book on, the Foreign Jurisdictions of the British Crown.

+Mountaineering

+Hall was an active member of the Alpine Club.
+He was one of the party which, in 1861, made the first ascent of the Lyskamm.
+In 1863 he made the first ascent of the Dent d'Hérens on 12 August, followed a few days later by the first ascent of the Parrotspitze on 16 August.

 Private life

 Hall married Imogen, daughter of William Robert Grove in 1866.
-Imogen died in 1886 and in 1891 Hall Married Alice Hill.
+Imogen died in 1886 and in 1891 Hall married Alice Hill.
 Hall had no children by either marriage.
-He died suddenly at Coker Court.
+He died suddenly at Coker Court, Somerset.